Indianapolis Probation Violation Attorney

 • Getting arrested for a new crime

 If your probation officer believes you’ve violated the terms of your parole, they will file paperwork with the court.
 The court then sets a hearing and a warrant may be issued.
 You can be arrested on a “no bond” hold and kept in jail until the initial hearing.
-You may also be offered bail in order to not remain jailed prior to your hearing but to secure your attendance in court.
-Or if the court finds it appropriate, you may merely receive a summons to appear in court.

-You and your attorney will go before the court for an initial hearing on the alleged violations.
+You and your probation attorney will go before the court for an initial hearing on the alleged violations.
 At the hearing you will be explained the allegations, the burden of proof for the state, and your rights.
 You can admit or deny the allegations, and the court may determine if you need to be taken into custody.

-If you admit to the violation, your attorney and the attorney for Indiana will negotiate a fair penalty that the judge then approves or denies.
-It’s important to have your criminal defense lawyer with you during these proceedings.
+You need to have a reliable Indianapolis criminal defense lawyer with you during these proceedings.
 A prosecutor may seek a harsh penalty for a minor probation violation.
 You need your attorney to fight for your rights and seek to minimize the consequences of a violation.

 Despite what your attorney negotiates with the state, the judge has the ultimate authority to determine your punishment.
 The judge can deny any recommendation for punishment and give a final order stating the penalty for the violation.